Taurus Model 82

 The Taurus Model 82 is a 6-shot, .38 Special, medium frame revolver manufactured by Taurus.

 Design

-The revolver is similar in configuration to the Smith & Wesson Model 10 which at one time was the mainstay of law enforcement agencies in the United States.
+The revolver is similar in configuration to the Smith & Wesson Model 10 which, at one time, was the mainstay of law enforcement agencies in the United States.

 Some variations of the Model 82 feature a lanyard loop to secure the revolver.

 Usage

 The Model 82 is the standard issue sidearm of Indonesian National Police and issued with locally manufactured .38 caliber ammunition by Pindad.

-In Brazil, it was the standard issue police firearm for many years, but has been replaced by .40 S&W pistols (also made by Taurus) in last years.
-However, is still in use by private security firms and municipal guards.
-Carabineros de Chile, the Chilean uniformed police also uses the Taurus 82 as standard issue firearm.
+In Brazil, it was the standard issue police firearm for many years, but has been replaced by .40 S&W pistols (also made by Taurus) in later years.
+However, it is still in use by private security firms and municipal guards.
+Carabineros de Chile, the Chilean uniformed police, also uses the Taurus 82 as a standard issue firearm.